A NEW BATTERY – A NEW FUTURE

 In September 2018, the TEXEL battery technology was appointed “The success story beyond Lithium-Ion” at the Energy Storage summit at SLAC / Stanford in Silicon Valley.
 The technology was proven to be up to 90% more cost effective than Lithium-Ion in some applications, no degradation, no rare earth, 100% recyclable and high energy density.
 The TEXEL battery was now becoming a competitor to Lithium-Ion in applications where larger amount of storage is needed, also i combination with PV and wind.
 United Sun Systems became TEXEL with 100% focus on Energy Storage.

 AUSTRALIA SUPPORTS TEXEL

-April 2019, the Australian ministry of Industrial Science and Technology granted economical support to TEXEL for further development and preparations for the industrialisation and commercialisation phase.
+TEXEL is a partner in a grant awarded from the Australian Government Department of Innovation, Industry and Science to Curtin University.
 TEXEL is now in co-operation with Curtin University in Perth working on a plan to also produce the TEXEL technology in Australia.